liu3zhenlab/KAD/README.md

 where, _c_ is the count of a k-mer from reads, _m_ the mode of counts of read k-mers, _n_ is the copy of the k-mer in the assembly.

-### Citation

 ### Requirements
 The script was written with Perl and R is invoked.
 Both Perl and R are generally installed.
+If needed, please refer to [Perl](https://www.perl.org/) and [R](https://www.r-project.org/) for installation guides.
 To generate reports, the R packages [knitr](https://github.com/yihui/knitr) and [rmarkdown](https://rmarkdown.rstudio.com) are needed to be installed.

+[Jellyfish](https://www.cbcb.umd.edu/software/jellyfish/) was used to generated k-mers for either FASTA or FASTQ data.
+The binary executable is in the _bin_ directory of the KAD package.

 ### Installation
 git clone https://github.com/liu3zhenlab/KAD.git
 perl ./KAD/seqKADprofile.pl

 ### Running guide

 ### Walk-through example